Rome in Crisis by Plutarch - ISBN: 9780140449167

 Plutarch

-IAN SCOTT-KILVERT was Director of English Literature at the British Council and Editor of Writers and Their Works.
-For the Penguin Classics, he translated Plutarch’s Makers of Rome, The Rise and Fall of Athens- Nine Greek Lives and The Age of Alexander, and Cassius Dio’s The Roman History.
+Ian Scott-Kilvert was Director of English Literature at the British Council and Editor of Writers and Their Works.
+For Penguin Classics, he translated Plutarch’s Makers of Rome, The Rise and Fall of Athens - Nine Greek Lives, and The Age of Alexander, as well as Cassius Dio’s The Roman History.
 He died in 1989.

-CHRISTOPHER PELLING is Regius Professor of Greek at Oxford University.
-He published a commentary on Plutarch’s Life of Antony in 1988 and most of his articles on Plutarch are collected in his Plutarch and History (Classical Press of Wales and Duckworth, 2002).
+Christopher Pelling is Regius Professor of Greek at Oxford University.
+He published a commentary on Plutarch’s Life of Antony in 1988.
+Most of his articles on Plutarch are collected in his Plutarch and History (2002).

 Returns